zeemee/fullstack-code-sample-with-design/README.md

 **limit**: A numerical limit on results to return.
 Default 10.

 **query**: A string to query for results.
 This should search the **name** of a cocktail recipe inclusively, as in, 'rita' should find 'Margarita'.
-An empty query string should result in an empty results array.
+An empty query string should return an array of unfiltered results.

 The result format should look like this: